Adrian Fisher (maze designer): Career

+Recognition

 A major Maze Art Exhibition on Adrian Fisher's work was held at the Norton Museum of Art, West Palm Beach, Florida, from January to March 1997; it included the creation of full-size permanent mazes in the surrounding landscape, and the publication "Your Land is His Canvas".

 Fisher was Director of Britain's "1991 – The Year of the Maze" Tourism Campaign.
 He was the recipient of the 2003 Resorgimento Award at the University of Tennessee at Knoxville, USA, on May 24, 2003, "in recognition of those who have demonstrated outstanding creativity, who have and will continue to change the world in which we live".
 He gave a TEDx talk in Cape May, New Jersey, USA, on the subject of "The Pursuit of Happiness".
 He was a judge of the 2009 International Labyrinth Competition in St Petersburg, Russia.

 He and his wife Marie live in the village of Durweston in North Dorset, and within their grounds have a yew hedge maze with a central Folly Tower, mirrored chamber, spiral staircase and battlement walkway.

 Fisher was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to international trade and the creative industry.